-1) The principal or designee shall make a reasonable investigation of the facts and circumstances.
-Short-term suspension shall be made only after a determination that the suspension is necessary to help any student, to further school purposes, or to prevent an interference with school purposes.

-- 2) Prior to commencement of the short-term suspension, the student shall be given oral or written notice of the charges against the student.
-The student shall be advised of what the student is accused of having done, and the basis of the accusation, and an explanation of the evidence the authorities have. - The student shall be afforded an opportunity to explain the student's version of the facts to the administrator or designee making the short-term suspension decision. - Within twenty-four (24) hours or such additional time as is reasonably necessary following the suspension, the principal or administrator shall send a written statement to the student, and the student's parent or guardian, describing the student's conduct, misconduct or violation of the rule or standard and the reasons for the action taken.
-An opportunity shall be afforded to the student, and the student's parent or guardian, to have a conference with regard to the matter with the principal or designee before or at the time the student returns to school.
-The principal or administrator shall determine who in addition to the parent or guardian shall attend the conference. - A student who is on a short-term suspension shall not be permitted to be on school grounds without the express permission of the Principal.
+- The principal or designee shall make a reasonable investigation of the facts and circumstances.
+Short-term suspension shall be made only after a determination that the suspension is necessary to help any student, to further school purposes, or to prevent an interference with school purposes. - 2) Prior to commencement of the short-term suspension, the student shall be given oral or written notice of the charges against the student.
+The student shall be advised of what the student is accused of having done, and the basis of the accusation, and an explanation of the evidence the authorities have. - The student shall be afforded an opportunity to explain the student's version of the facts to the administrator or designee making the short-term suspension decision. - 4) A reasonable effort will be made to provide written notice of disciplinary action to the affected student and/or his/her parents.

+Written notice of suspension will be provided to parents for suspensions within 24 hours of the decision and no more than 72 hours.
+The administration will document and make a reasonable effort to conference with the parent or guardian prior to a student's return to school.

+- A student who is on a short-term suspension shall not be permitted to be on school grounds without the express permission of the Principal. - 6) Any student who is suspended must be given an opportunity to complete any classwork and homework missed during the period of suspension, including, but not limited to, examinations ("makeup work").
+Any makeup work must be completed and turned in within 1 school days after completion of the suspension.
+This makeup guideline shall be provided to the student and a parent or guardian at the time of suspension.
+Suspended students may not be required to attend the school's alternative program for expelled students in order to complete classwork or homework.

+Pre-Kindergarten through Second Grade Students

+An elementary school shall not suspend a student in pre-kindergarten through second grade unless the student brings a deadly weapon as defined in section 28-109 on school grounds, in a vehicle owned, leased, or contracted by a school being used for a school purpose or in a vehicle being driven for a school purpose by a school employee or his or her designee, or at a school-sponsored activity or athletic event.
+As an alternative to suspension, the school district may take any action authorized by law, including those provided in section 79-258.